Geographical Indication Tag - GI Tag

-The long, beautiful grains, lovely aroma, and intense flavor of Basmati are unique to the Indian subcontinent.
+The long, beautiful grains, lovely aroma, and strong Basmati flavor are known to the Indian subcontinent.

-Grown across the 200 kilometers Konkan coastline in Devgad and Ratnagiri, Maharashtra, Alphonso mango, or Hapus is one of the most excellent mangoes.
+Grown across the 200 kilometers Konkan coast of Maharashtra in Devgad and Ratnagiri, Palghar, Thane, and Raigad Alphonso mango, or Hapus, is one of the best mangoes in the world.

-There have been several attempts to grow Alphonso mangoes all across the country, but the topography and the coastal yet volcanic soil of Ratnagiri and Devgad lend Hapus its unique taste, aroma, and color.
+There have been several trials to grow Alphonso mangoes as a whole world.
+Still, the terrain and the coastal yet best soil of Ratnagiri and Devgad help Hapus get its unique taste, aroma, and color.

-A ripe Alphonso mango is slightly hard to touch, has a saffron-yellow skin and a sweet aroma.
+A ripe Alphonso mango is a little hard to touch, has a saffron-yellow skin, with a sweet aroma.
 Alphonso season lasts from mid-April to June-end.

-The rich, non-fibrous, and creamy texture, enticing aroma, and exquisite taste featured Alphonso mangoes on the 'Top 100 foods to eat before you die' list.
+The rich, non-fibrous, and creamy texture, inviting aroma, and lovely taste noted Alphonso mangoes on the 'Top 100 foods to eat before you die' list.

-This are the mangoes which ar GI tag certified Alphonso Mangoes which we supply upto your home:
+This is the mango, which is GI tag certified Alphonso Mangoes, which we supply right up to your home.

-We at https://www.Alphonsomango.in are certified GI TAG trader where we source from GI tag certified farmer and deliver right up to you. through our logistic partners.
+We at https://www.Alphonsomango.in are certified GI TAG trader where we source from GI tag certified farmer and deliver right up to you.
+With our well trained logistic partners.

 e.
 Black Rice - GI tag for Black Rice